mateuszlewko/OpraDB/README.md

 Path constraints are here to specify that there is path called `path1` from node `beginNode` to `endNode`.
 Both nodes could be bound earlier in *matched nodes list*, but they don't have to be.
-In case a node wasn't bound earlier, it will be existentially quantified (meaning that is just needs to exists).
+In case a node wasn't bound earlier, it will be existentially quantified.
 This rule applies for all occurrences of nodes or paths not bound in `MATCH ...` list.

 Multiple path constraints can be specified in query by separating them with comma.